spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 5. **PCG Cluster Size**

    This tutorial will deploy a one-node PCG with dynamic IP placement (DDNS).
+If needed, you can convert a single-node PCG to a multi-node PCG to provide additional capacity.
+Refer to the [Increase PCG Node Count](./manage-pcg/scale-pcg-nodes.md) guide to learn more about it.

    | **Parameter**       | **Value**                                                                     | **Specific** |
    | ------------------- | ----------------------------------------------------------------------------- | ------------ |